FlowFuse/website/src/blog/2024/04/node-red-dashboard-2-layout-navigation-styling.md

 ### Exploring Dashboard 2.0 layouts

-In Dashboard 2.0, we have three types of layouts: Grid, Notebook, and fixed.
+In Dashboard 2.0, we have three types of layouts: Grid, Notebook, and Fixed.

 #### Grid layout

-Choosing this layout divides your dashboard page into **12 equal-size** columns, and you can specify how many columns your group will occupy using the **size** property.
-When groups within a row take up all column space of a given screen width, new rows automatically start.
-Additionally, the height of each row is determined by the tallest widget in that row.
+Choosing this layout divides your dashboard page into **12 equally-sized columns**, and you can specify how many columns your group will occupy using the `size` property.
+When groups within a row take up all available columns, a new row automatically starts.
+The height of each row is determined by the tallest widget in that row.

-In this layout, each group creates its internal grid layout based on the columns it occupies.

 !["Screenshot of dashboard having grid layout"](./images/node-red-dashboard-2-layout-navigation-styling-grid-layout.jpg "Screenshot of dashboard having grid layout"){data-zoomable}

-In the image above, you can see that the first and last widget groups occupy all columns, while in the middle, two groups each take up 6 columns.
-Notice how the first group creates its internal grid layout.
+In the image above, you can see that the first and last widget groups occupy all 12 columns, while in the middle, two groups each take up six columns each.

 #### Notebook layout

 Choosing the Notebook layout for your page in Dashboard 2.0 makes it work like a Jupyter Notebook, fixed at a width of **1024px** and **centered**.
-Changing the width doesn't affect the group's width but changes the internal column counts.
+Here, a groups' "width" defines the number of columns the group contains.
+The group itself will always render the full-width of the Notebook.
 It's great for dynamic Markdown, data tables, and visuals.
-Groups of pages are stacked vertically, and groups by default represent **6 column** counts each.
+Groups of pages are stacked vertically.

 !["Screenshot of dashboard having notebook layout"](./images/node-red-dashboard-2-layout-navigation-styling-notebook-layout.png "Screenshot of dashboard having notebook layout"){data-zoomable}

 #### Fixed layout

-In this layout, the horizontal (width) unit in the size property is fixed at 90px.
-For example, if you set the group width to 3 units, it will be 3 * 90 = 270px wide.
-Each widget size unit represents a column in the group's internal grid, following the same pattern as other layouts.
+In this layout, the width value is converted to "units", with each unit being `90px` wide.
+For example, if you set the group width to `3`, it will be 3 * 90 = 270px wide.
+Within a given group, the group size represents a column in the group's internal grid, following the same pattern as other layouts.

 !["Screenshot of dashboard having fixed layout"](./images/node-red-dashboard-2-layout-navigation-styling-fix-layout.png "Screenshot of dashboard having fixed layout"){data-zoomable}

-*Note: Currently this layout is not completely ready to use so it is recommended to use other layouts.*
+*Note: Currently this layout is not optimised, with plans to make it similar to Dashboard 1.0 in how it compresses content vertically, so it is recommended to use other layouts.*

 ### Setting page layout